 And dropped it off at the bodyshop.

 I’m finished with scraping of the seam sealant.
-And at 2 or 3 places I found a little bit of rust behind the coating, again some ticking time bombs.
+And at 2 or 3 places I found a little bit of rust behind the coating.

 Cleaned up the inside.